 Narrowing down your Chiang Mai accommodation hunt

 If you don’t trust your intuition to find the ideal accommodation entirely on your own—or you want to save time—there are many good resources you can find online.
-One of the most common questions I see asked in the Chiang Mai Digital Nomads Facebook group is regarding apartment recommendations.
+One of the most common questions I see asked in the Chiang Mai Digital Nomads Facebook group is regarding renting an apartment in Thailand for recommendations.
 I highly recommend joining that group if you’re relocating to Chiang Mai, but it’s probably not the best source for housing info.
 Those who have been in Chiang Mai a long time, who have the most knowledge about good apartments and locations, tend to ignore these posts because they’ve become so redundant in the group.
 You’ll have a much better result going to some property specific groups to speed up finding house’s, condo’s or apartments in Chiang Mai:

 - Chiang Mai Real Estate

 - Chiang Mai – Take Over My Lease – Short Term Rental – Space Sharing

 In addition, the following groups are good for finding various items for sale, rent, or giveaway: property, furnishings, used vehicles, etc.

 - Chiangmai, Buy, Sell, Swap